Our Board

 She is a trustee of the Aloha Foundation, supporting early childhood education and environmental stewardship in Colorado, New York, California, and Hawai’i.
 In Denver, she serves on the Rose Community Foundation’s Advocacy and Policy Committee and the Advisory Board of the Children, Youth & Families Funders Roundtable.
 Beverly also teaches public policy and law as an adjunct at the University of Colorado Denver.

-She lives in Denver with her husband, David M. Sherman, and is the proud mother of two and “Baba” to three grandchildren.
+She lives in Denver with her husband, David M. Sherman, and is the proud mother of two and “Baba” to four grandchildren.

 Shayna Friedman